-The profit derived from events and activities (such as parking) within the licensed area is paid to the Licensee at the close of the financial year.
-The Land Manager retains no profit.
+The profit derived from events and activities held within the licensed area is paid to the Licensee at the close of the financial year.
+The Land Manager retains no profit although a portion is allocated to the Capital Expense fund for the complex..